L&S Statement Regarding Online Lecture Notes Services and Authorized Presence in Classroom

 In response to concerns instructors raised about students’ recording and publishing notes from lectures they attend, the discussion below suggests actions instructors might pursue under current university and UW System policy.
-We would like to know more about this issue, and will share what we learn with Administrative Legal Services.
+We would like to know more about this issue, and will share what we learn with the Office of Legal Affairs.
 If instructors choose to pursue any of these actions, we would like to hear about their experiences.
 Please contact Associate Dean Elaine Klein (elaine.klein(at)wisc.edu or 265-8484).

 This statement was developed in response to an emerging trend in which students were offered opportunities to sell lecture notes.
 This guidance was offered to help faculty who preferred to retain their intellectual property.